Getting A Seasonal Job in Whistler | Where to Find Work

 So the jaw-dropping mountains and endless adventure of Whistler Blackcomb have caught your attention.
-You’re dreaming of days spent earning your turns, surfing the powder, and then reliving it all an hour later over an ice cold craft beer.
-It’s what drew most of us to Whistler in the first place, and what keeps a lot of us around.
-But while life in Whistler can be simple, it isn’t cheap.
-So we guess you’re looking to find a job in Whistler too.
+Dreaming of days spent earning your turns, surfing the powder, and then reliving it all an hour later over an ice cold craft beer is what drew most of us to Whistler in the first place and keeps a lot of us around.

-What You Need To Know Before You Move to Whistler
+What You Need To Know Before You Move Here

 First things first, If you aren’t Canadian, you’ll need a work permit to work in Whistler.
-If you’re British, Australian, Kiwi, or from loads of other countries, you can get an IEC Working Holiday Visa.
-These visas are pretty easy to get.
+If you’re British, Australian, Kiwi, or from loads of other countries, you can get an IEC Working Holiday Visa which is pretty easy to get.
 They give you one or two years to live and work anywhere in Canada.
 If you’re not eligible, don’t worry – plenty of employers will sponsor employees for the right job.

 Don’t Expect To Earn Your Fortune

-Minimum wage in Canada is $12.65 so you can expect to earn anything from $13-20 per hour, depending on your job.
-But don’t panic, plenty of jobs will earn you great tips.
+Minimum wage in BC is $15.20 so you can expect to earn anything from $15 to $18 per hour, depending on your job.
+Don’t panic hearing that, plenty of jobs will earn you great tips.
 For example, while servers do have a slightly lower minimum wage, they more than make up for it in tips.
 If you’re lucky enough to work at one of the high-end restaurants, you could earn hundreds of dollars a night at the busiest times of year.

 Save Some Money For Your Rent

-Know that rent in Whistler does not come cheap.
-With so many people desperate to get a slice of this epic mountain town, be prepared to spend a good portion of your paycheck on your house.
+Rent in Whistler does not come cheap.
+With so many remote workers moving to Whistler, housing is nearly impossible to come by.
+Be prepared to spend a good portion of your paycheck on your house.
 If you’re lucky enough to get staff accommodation, you could pay as little as $500 per month.
-Otherwise, expect to pay from $600-1000 per month, especially in winter.
+Otherwise, expect to pay anywhere from $650-1200 per month, especially in winter.

 Make The Most of The Perks

 Look, no-one comes to Whistler to make money.
-We come here for the lifestyle – the days spent outside, the adventure, the friendship and the freedom.
-And luckily for us, most employers work hard to create great perks to make your season way more fun.
+We come here for the lifestyle – the days spent outside, the adventure, the friendship, and the freedom.
+Luckily for us, most employers work hard to create great perks to make your season way more fun.

-The most obvious is a free ski pass – offered to everyone who works for Whistler Blackcomb.
+The most obvious perk is a free ski pass – offered to everyone who works for Vail.
 Staff housing is another great benefit to look out for.
 More and more businesses are investing in accommodation to keep staff comfortable and happy.
-Then there are the adventure perks.
-Depending on where you work, you could get paid to ski, get your hands on free snowmobile tours and bungee jumps and get major discounts on your favourite outdoor brands.
-You just have to make the most of it while you’re here!

-What Kind of Jobs Can You Choose From?
+What Kind of Jobs Can You Get in Whistler?

 - Ski Instructors